 As a consequence, it is practically impossible for anyone outside a major brand to get involved due to the expense involved.

 It seems as if the current ‘vertical integration’ system is creating a cartel of companies with deep pockets.

 In 2019, a firm called Blue Dream Industries listed two licenses to grow MMJ in Florida.
-One was ‘on sale’ for $40 million, and permits the owner to operate a maximum of 30 retail stores.
-The other license cost $55 million and allows the buyer to open 35 retail stores.
+One was ‘on sale’ for $40 million and permitted the owner to operate a maximum of 30 retail stores.
+The other license was available for $55 million and allowed the buyer to open 35 retail stores.
 License holders also receive a greenhouse for cultivation.

-In Florida, some companies have purchased licenses for $67 million!
+In Florida, some companies have purchased licenses for over $65 million!
 Small, independent organizations have no chance of getting involved in the industry.

 The vertically integrated system means that, in theory, the cannabis you get in one dispensary should vary significantly from others.
-One would hope this would result in high-quality weed across the board.
-However, as the MMJ industry is such a closed shop, there is a danger of the standard leveling out.
+One would hope this would result in high-quality marijuana across the board.
+However, as the MMJ industry is such a closed shop, there is a danger of the standard falling.

 What Can an MMJ Cardholder Buy in Florida?

 At present, the law states that a physician can’t certify more than six 35-day supplies of smokable marijuana for a single patient.
 In rare cases, a patient can ask for an exception from the Florida Department of Health.
 Incidentally, a 35-day supply is capped at 2.5 ounces.